buddhist-uni/buddhist-uni.github.io/_courses/buddhism/frontmatter.md

 Each module is a self-contained unit and contains assigned readings together with a lecture and some reflection questions.
 It's recommended that you do the modules **in order**, doing **about two modules per week** as your schedule permits.

-Since this course will take at least a few weeks to complete, please take a moment now to bookmark this document.
+Since this course will take at least a few weeks to complete, please take a moment now to bookmark this page.
 Perhaps share the link with a friend so you can find it later!

 {% include multipartcourse_outline.html course="buddhism" introtext="The 15 modules (including this one) will proceed as follows:" %}

-👆 jump to the module you're currently on by or 👇
+👆 jump to the module you're currently on or 👇